-When your job consists of traveling to many different places and environments while carrying VERY expensive AND fragile equipment, insurance should be top of mind.
-I say should, because insurance is usually one of those things we don’t want to pay for since 90% of the time we’re not getting anything in return.
-But we know we probably should… If you feel like one day, you’ll end up in that 10%, let’s look at what kind of options a freelance photographer or videographer has when shopping for insurance policies.
+When your job consists of traveling to many different places and environments while carrying very expensive and fragile equipment, insurance should be top of mind.
+I say should, because insurance is usually one of those things that can be tough to rationalize; 90% of the time we’re not getting anything in return.
+But as freelance photographers and videographers, we know we probably should sign up anyway, just in case someday we end up in that 10%.
+Here are some options a freelance photographer or videographer has when shopping for insurance policies:

-It’s all in the name: this insurance covers you if anything happens to your equipment.
-There’s a variety of policies out there but these plans will usually replace your photography equipment (minus your deductible) in case it breaks, gets stolen, or lost.
-We know what a nice lens costs, so paying less than $1/day in case something happens to it wouldn’t necessarily a bad idea.
+It’s all in the name: This insurance covers you if anything happens to your equipment.
+There are a variety of policies out there but these plans will usually replace your photography equipment (minus your deductible) if it breaks, gets stolen, or is lost.
+We all know what a nice lens costs, so paying less than $1/day in case something happens wouldn’t necessarily be a bad idea.

 General Liability Insurance

-This type of insurance protects you and your clumsiness.
-If you’re doing a photoshoot in somebody’s house and scratch their floor with your tripod or break a $500-floor lamp as you move around to get the perfect shot, this insurance would reimburse the cost incurred by your client to replace it.
-In a worse scenario, if your client trips on your loose cable and breaks their arm, the same thing, your insurance would help you cover their medical fees and any other financial burden this accident would lead to (ie. if they need to stop working for a month).
-It basically works the same way as your car insurance.
+This type of insurance protects you against your clumsiness.
+If you’re doing a photoshoot in somebody’s house and you scratch their floor with your tripod or break a $500-floor lamp as you move around to get the perfect shot, this insurance will reimburse the costs incurred by your client to replace that lamp or polish the floor.
+In a worst-case scenario, if your client trips on your loose cable and breaks their arm, your insurance would also help you cover their medical fees and any other financial burdens tied to the accident (ie. if they need to stop working for a month).
+In functionality, liability insurance basically works like car insurance.

-When you subscribe to a general liability insurance policy for your freelancing business, you will also receive a certificate of insurance, which some venues (weddings, hotels, show floor…) will require before they let you work on their premises.
-All you will need to do is add them to the list of insured (which only takes a phone call or a few clicks, and doesn’t cost anything) before you start working there.
+When you subscribe to a general liability insurance policy for your freelancing business, you will also receive a certificate of insurance.
+Some venues (like weddings, hotels, and show floors) require you to submit this certificate before they’ll let you work on their premises.
+If you’re faced with this, all you need to do is add them to your list of insured parties (which only takes a phone call or a few clicks, and doesn’t cost anything extra) before you start working there.

-Other case scenarios your general liability insurance will help you with are if you get sued for using unauthorized material in your advertising or if you need to hire an attorney in case you’re sued even though you have done nothing wrong.
+General liability insurance will also cover you if you get sued for using unauthorized materials in your advertising or if you need to hire an attorney.

 Professional Liability Insurance

-This policy is usually less necessary in the photography and videography business.
-It basically covers you if you make a mistake or don’t deliver on an assignment, and your client decides to sue you for the financial fallout…
+This policy is usually less necessary in the photography and videography industry; it covers you if you make a mistake or don’t deliver on an assignment, and your client decides to sue you for the financial fallout.

-I already have insurance through my renter’s or homeowner policy
+An important question: What if I already have insurance through my renters or homeowner policy?

-While that’s true, the belongings part of your renter/homeowner’s insurance usually only covers your equipment while it is inside your home.
-The coverage tends to also be smaller, more limited, and technically doesn’t apply to your freelance business.
+Unfortunately, your renters or homeowners insurance usually only covers your photography or videography equipment while it is inside your home.
+The coverage tends to also be more limited than liability insurance, and technically it doesn’t apply to your freelance business.

-And one last piece of advice when buying insurance (or anything else in life, really!): do your research and ask for quotes from multiple providers.
+One last piece of advice for buying insurance (or anything else in life, really!): Do your research and ask for quotes from multiple providers.